By using this site, you agree to the Privacy Policy and Terms of Use.

 • 2 celery stalks, diced

-• 3 tbsp all-purpose flour, sifted
+• 3 tbsp all-purpose flour (or cornstarch for gluten-free)

 • 4 cups low-sodium chicken broth